 The management committee

-This chapter describes the role, functions, structure and liabilities of management committees of incorporated associations under the Act.
+The management committee is authorised to exercise the powers and functions of the association and to manage its affairs.
+This chapter describes the role, functions and structure of management committees of incorporated associations under the Act.

 - The management of an incorporated association’s affairs is the responsibility of the management committee.

 - The committee must comply with the requirements of the Act, the rules and any other legal obligations of the association.